8 Ways To Manage Sandwich Generation Stress

 You may handle most of the care duties, but that doesn't mean you need to do absolutely everything yourself.
 Stop stressing and start delegating.

 If your kids are capable, you can even get them to pitch in to some degree and help with household chores.
 As your children get older, try to encourage them to help out more.
 This not only lifts the burden off you a little but teaches your kids to be more independent.

-Ask your siblings to help out by dealing with your dad's financial paperwork or taking your mother to the store.
-Then you can switch gears and have more time for painting with your kids -- or taking a much-needed nap!
+Ask your siblings to help out by dealing with your dad's financial paperwork or taking your mother to the shop.
+Then you can switch gears and have more time for playing with your kids -- or taking a much-needed nap!

 You are one person and there are 24 hours in a day.
 Those two numbers won't change.
 Make a list of all of the things you think need to be done.
-Then prioritize them.
+Then prioritise them.
 What can you cut out?
-How can you minimize your workload each day?
+How can you minimise your workload each day?

 Do you have a job in addition to your carer responsibilities?
 Talk to your boss about switching to a more flexible schedule.

 If you don't take care of yourself, you won't be able to properly take care of others.
 Plain and simple.
 Still, it can be easy to forget about self-care when caught up in your daily jam-packed schedule.